turbot/steampipe-docs/docs/steampipe_postgres/configure.md

 CREATE SERVER steampipe_aws_01 FOREIGN DATA WRAPPER steampipe_postgres_aws OPTIONS (config 'profile = "my_aws_profile"');
 ```

+> [!IMPORTANT]
-> ***Note: Many plugins use environment variables or configuration files from the user's $HOME directory for some configuration options.
+> Many plugins use environment variables or configuration files from the user's $HOME directory for some configuration options.
 Be aware that the user context is whichever user Postgres is running as!***

 The `config` option takes an HCL string with the plugin [connection](https://steampipe.io/docs/managing/connections) arguments.
 These arguments vary per plugin.
 You can view the available options and syntax for the plugin in the [Steampipe hub](https://hub.steampipe.io/plugins).